Chieze-Franklin/todo/README.md

 - This is my first time creating a React app with Vite.
 From time to time something would break and I had to go search the internet for help.
 - This is my first time in a long time using basic Express Js.
 Over the past few years I have worked with GraphQL or some sort of more abstract framework than Express.
 - I spent a very long time trying to get Jest to work.
 I did not succeed.
+- Initially, I was not too excited about building a to-do app but as soon as I thought of some cool features to add (including AI support) I did not want to stop.

 ## Missing Functionalities